Pragmatists/barbershop/README.md

 - appointment filter for barber
 - send a message to the customer
 - appointment evaluation
-- resource storage
+- supplies storage
-- add resource to strorage
+- add supplies to strorage
-- use of resources
+- use of supplies
-- show missing resources
-- show missing goods
+- show missing supplies

 ##### How to run